Salt-N-Pepa: 1997–2004: Brand New and hiatus

-2005–present: Reunion, other ventures and DJ Spinderella’s departure
+2005–2022: Reunion, other ventures and DJ Spinderella’s departure

 Salt and Pepa both appeared on VH1's Hip Hop Honors in September 2005.
 All three women reunited the following year for the next Hip Hop Honors program and performed "Whatta Man" with En Vogue.
 It was the trio's first performance in six years, and was their first performance of "Whatta Man" with En Vogue on stage.
 Salt-N-Pepa reformed in 2007.
 All three women now have children.
 Spinderella has a daughter, with former NBA player Kenny Anderson, who has appeared on MTV's My Super Sweet Sixteen in 2008.
 Pepa has a son and a daughter, her daughter being fathered by rapper Treach.
 Salt has a daughter and a son.

 On October 14, 2007, The Salt-N-Pepa Show debuted on VH1.
 Pepa had previously appeared on a different show on the network called The Surreal Life.
 The Salt-N-Pepa Show chronicled events in the lives of Pepa and Salt as they work out past issues.
 Spinderella has been featured in several episodes.
 Later in 2008, the trio performed at the BET Hip Hop Awards.
 That August, Pepa released an autobiography titled Let's Talk About Pep, co-written by Karen Hunter, which features an introduction by Queen Latifah and an epilogue by Missy Elliott.
 To accompany the book, she launched her own social network for fans and also starred in the reality TV series Let's Talk About Pep on VH1.